AdobeDocs/commerce-operations.en/help/installation/tutorials/themes.md

 Where

 *  `{theme path}` is the relative path to the theme, starting with the area name.
-For example, the path to the Blank theme supplied with Adobe Commerce and Magento Open Source is `frontend/Magento/blank`.
+For example, the path to the Blank theme supplied with Adobe Commerce is `frontend/Magento/blank`.
 *  `--backup-code` backs up the codebase as discussed in the paragraphs that follow.
 *  `--clear-static-content` cleans generated [static view files](../../configuration/cli/static-view-file-deployment.md), which is necessary to cause static view files to display properly.